vivaria/edisonrul.ing/docs/source/cards/a-cell-scatter-burst.md

-# 'A' CELL SCATTER BURST
+# 'A' Cell Scatter Burst

 > Select 1 face-up "Alien" monster you control.
 Destroy it and distribute new A-Counters equal to its Level among your opponent's face-up monsters.